UofT-DataBootcamp-Coursework/module_11_challenge/README.md

 # Module 11 Challenge - UFOs

-The purpose of this challenge is to extend the filtering capabilities on the previously built webpage with dynamic tables, ultimately allowing the user to filter the data set utilizing a maximum of five parameters - date, city, state, country, and shape.
+The purpose of this challenge is to extend the filtering capabilities on the previously built webpage with dynamic tables (able to filter on one parameter only - date), to now allow the user to filter the data set utilizing a maximum of five parameters - date, city, state, country, and shape.

 ## Challenge Overview